FAQ's

 Simple Stretching exercises should be performed several times daily and before any sports activity, or before walking long distances.
 Massage of the affected foot prior to rising after rest may also be beneficial.
 Stretching for 30 seconds several times a day is recommended.

-Maximum healing effect of the procedure cannot be evaluated prior to 12 weeks post treatment.
-The healing effect is also dependent upon individual patient response, and improvement may continue beyond the 12-week evaluation period.
+Maximum healing effect of the procedure cannot be evaluated prior to 6 months after treatment.
+The healing effect is also dependent upon individual patient response, and improvement may continue beyond evaluation period and up to a year.

-- Avoid taking any anti-inflammatory medication, such as ibuprofen or aspirin, for up to four weeks after ESWT.
+• Avoid taking any anti-inflammatory medication, such as ibuprofen or aspirin, for up to 14 days after ESWT.

 Although patients sometimes feel they can return to normal activities right away, the physician will determine when that is appropriate for your situation.
 It is important to use caution and follow the doctor’s instructions to avoid injuring the treated foot.
 Because ESWT temporarily reduces or eliminates the sensation of pain, patients sometimes become too active too soon.